altafang/FV_with_petsc/README.md

 # FV_with_petsc

-This C++ code uses PETSc to numerically solves Poisson's equation using the finite volume method on a regular grid in 3D.
+This C++ code uses PETSc to numerically solves Poisson's equation using the finite volume method on a regular grid in 2D or 3D.
 The solve can be done in parallel on multiple processors as specified at runtime.
 The idea is to wrap the specific PETSc calls so that the user does not need to worry about learning PETSc syntax and usage details.
 For example, this package can be used to numerically calculate the effective conductivity of a material with an arbitrary microstructure.